 a long period of time in order to meet the family's financial needs.
 If a woman chooses her husband wisely and, as a couple they live only within the husband's means from day one, the children will always have their loving mom as principal caregiver

-and feel the security of her being at home as they navigate the world.
+and feel the security of her being at home as they learn to navigate the world.

-Secondly, although perfectly capable of doing so, she doen't feel an emotional need to enter the workforce.
-She is busy and completely fulfilled with what
+Secondly, although perfectly capable of doing so, she doesn't feel an emotional need to enter the workforce.
+She is busy and completely fulfilled

-she is required to do each day.
+with what she is required to do each day.
 Keeping a household and a family's life running smoothly is gratifying; it is a full-time job as well, particularly with children.
-When the Proverbs 31 woman looks for activity to fill excess hours or to provide
+When the Proverbs 31 woman looks for activity to fill excess hours or to

 - Is this a good influence on me and my life?